Understanding Sensory Processing Disorder

 Sensory processing disorder (SPD) is a neurological disorder.
 It is the way our nervous system receives sensory messages and turns them into responses.
 Lucy Jane Miller, Ph.D., OTR, states “Children with SPD experience touch, taste, sound, smell, movement and other sensations differently in comparison to typical children.
 Some feel sensations more intensely, while others feel them less intensely.
 A child with SPD does not process sensory information the way other children do, and may not always behave the way typical children do.”

 Here are a few examples of a child with SPD:

 Responds to sensory messages more intensely, quickly, and for a longer period of time.
-Example: your daughter is frequently bothered by certain textures such as fuzzy or furry, dislikes walking barefoot on grass, having her fingernails cut, loud unexpected sounds, and bright lights.
+Examples are your daughter is frequently bothered by certain textures such as fuzzy or furry, dislikes walking barefoot on grass, having her fingernails cut, loud unexpected sounds, and bright lights.

 Craves sensory experiences and actively seeks sensation, often in ways that are not socially acceptable.
-Example: your child is constantly on the move, likes crashing, bashing, bumping, shows a preference for excessive spinning, swinging, or rolling, constantly touches objects or people, seems unable to stop talking, and takes risks during play such as jumping off high furniture.
+Examples are your is constantly on the move, likes crashing, bashing, bumping, shows a preference for excessive spinning, swinging, or rolling, constantly touches objects or people, seems unable to stop talking, and takes risks during play such as jumping off high furniture.